13. Graphics#

 (*) Implement some two-dimensional kernel density estimator and plot it using contour.

 13.4.
-Exercises#
+Exercises¶

-Answer the following questions:
+Answer the following questions.

 Can functions from the graphics package be used to adjust the plots generated by lattice and ggplot2?

-List the most common graphics primitives.
+What are the most common graphics primitives?

 Can all high-level functions be implemented using low-level ones?
 As an example, discuss the key ingredients used in barplot.